shawntabrizi/substrate-contracts-workshop/1/getting-a-value.md

 }
 ```

-In that same file, you can find the other APIs exposed by storage values, however these three at the most commonly used.
+In that same file, you can find the other APIs exposed by storage values, however these three are the most commonly used.

 ## Getting a Value